ukhsa-collaboration/pygom/doc/source/estimate2.rst

 Multimodal surface
 ------------------

 A reason for this type of behavior is that we simply lack the information/data to make proper inference.
-Without data on the state **E**, the parameters :math:`\beta,\alpha` for the two states **I** and **E** are dependent only on observations on **I**.
-Hence, some other random combination of :math:`\beta,\alpha` that is capable of generating realization close to observations in **I** is feasible.
+Without data on the state :math:`E`, the parameters :math:`\beta,\alpha` for the two states :math:`I` and :math:`E` are dependent only on observations on :math:`I`.
+Hence, some other random combination of :math:`\beta,\alpha` that is capable of generating realization close to observations in :math:`I` is feasible.
 In such cases, the only requirement is that there exist some :math:`\gamma` in the feasible region that can compensate for the ill suited :math:`\beta,\alpha`.
 For example, we know (obtained elsewhere and not shown here) that there is another set of parameters capable of generating a similar looking curves as before.
 Note the reversal of magnitude in :math:`\beta` and :math:`\alpha`.

 .. ipython::

     In [11]: objLegrand.cost([3.26106524e+00,   2.24798702e-04,   1.23660721e-02])

     In [12]: ## objLegrand.cost([ 0.02701867,  9.00004776,  0.01031861]) # similar graph

     @savefig ebola_seir_prior.png
     In [13]: objLegrand.plot()